Accessibility Statement

 Metabolic or medical issues

 Conditions such as diabetes, hyperthyroidism, or other metabolic disorders can increase a cat's appetite.
-Hyperthyroidism for example can lead to an increased metabolism and, consequently, an increase in appetite.
+Hyperthyroidism, for example, can lead to an increased metabolism and, consequently, an increase in appetite.
 This condition is often associated with weight loss.

 Parasites